Th (digraph)

-Th is a digraph in the Latin script.
-It was originally introduced into Latin to transliterate Greek loan words.
+Th is a digraph in the Latin script; it was originally introduced into Latin to transliterate Greek loanwords.
 In modern languages that use the Latin alphabet, it represents a number of different sounds.
-It is the most common digraph in order of frequency in the English language.
+In modern English, it is the most common digraph in order of frequency.

+Sound values

-Aspirated stop /tʰ/
+Aspirated stop

 The digraph th was first introduced in Latin to transliterate the letter theta Θ, θ in loans from Greek.
 Theta was pronounced as an aspirated stop //tʰ// in Classical and early Koine Greek.

 th is used in academic transcription systems to represent letters in south and east Asian alphabets that have the value //tʰ//.
 According to the Royal Thai General System of Transcription, for example, th represents a series of Thai letters with the value //tʰ//.

 th is also used to transcribe the phoneme //tʰ// in Southern Bantu languages, such as Zulu and Tswana.